So Ji-sub: Acting

 So then played a boxer who falls in love with a blind girl in romantic melodrama Always (Korean title: Only You), directed by auteur Song Il-gon.
 It was the opening film of the 2011 Busan International Film Festival.

 After portraying a workaholic detective in the cyber criminal investigative service in TV procedural Phantom, So starred in the film A Company Man, about a hitman in a killer-for-hire company who, after he falls in love and decides he wants out of his job, finds himself the target of his former colleagues.

 Later that year he starred in Master's Sun, a horror-romantic comedy written by the Hong sisters.
 Known for his melodramatic roles, So made an acting transformation in Master's Sun, playing a character with charm.
 The drama was a commercial hit and renewed his domestic and international popularity.
 So then starred in another romantic comedy series Oh My Venus, about a celebrity trainer who helps a lawyer lose weight and find her inner beauty as they heal each other's emotional scars.

 In 2017, So starred in the film The Battleship Island, which depicts the unknown history behind the actual Hashima Island, where thousands of conscripted Joseon people were forced to work to death during the Japanese colonial era.
 He plays Gyeongseong's best fighter who brought peace to the entire Jongno district.

 In 2018, So starred alongside Son Ye-jin in the romance film Be with You, based on the Japanese novel of the same name.
 The same year, he returned to the small screen with spy comedy drama My Secret Terrius.
 So won his first major award, the "Daesang (Grand Prize)" at the MBC Drama Awards for his performance.

-In 2022, he starred in MBC medical-legal drama Doctor Lawyer in the title role as a genius double-board surgeon turned lawyer and appeared in Choi Dong-hoon's science fiction action film Alienoid.
+In 2022, he starred in the MBC medical-legal drama Doctor Lawyer in the title role as a genius double-board surgeon turned lawyer.
+He also appeared in Choi Dong-hoon's science fiction action film Alienoid.
+So will next star in the Netflix action-thriller Mercy for None on June 6, 2025.